rixiobarrios/SEIR-Devito/unit_4/w11d04/instructor_notes/5_Getting_And_Displaying_Data.md

 </p></details>

 <br>
 Great!
 We were able to fetch our data, manipulate it, and set it in the App state.
-But... the React console is acting a little weird when we look at the state.
+But... if you didn't comment out the `this.fetchTasks()` line in your render method, you'll notice the React console is acting a little weird when we look at the state.
 And if you look at your rails server tab in terminal, you'll also notice that our app is making an AJAX request over and over and over again.
 Uh-oh, that's not at all what we want.
 Let's fix that!

 ## React life cycles